seay28/datasharingframework.github.io/docs/src/v1.5.1/maintain/install-plugins.md

 icon: plugin
 ---

-You can find an overview of compatable process plugins below.
+You can find an overview of compatible process plugins below.

 ## Common processes